csu-cs/csci-235/docs/notes/01-algorithms.md

 ### Flowcharts

-A flowchart is one way to representation an algorithm and uses the following symbols.
+A flowchart is one way to represent an algorithm and uses the following symbols.

 | Symbol                 | Name      | Description                                         |
 |-----------------------:|:---------:|:----------------------------------------------------|